Juz-Tom-J/SQL/SQL PLUS/readme.md

 ### Download and start installation

-* Use college mail, go to drive and download the [zip_file](https://drive.google.com/drive/folders/16MCEMFbHjtlix31bOx_wI8adU1nD5j2j)
+* Use SJCET college mail, go to drive and download the [zip_file](https://drive.google.com/drive/folders/16MCEMFbHjtlix31bOx_wI8adU1nD5j2j)

 * No need to extract the zip, just open and double-click the 'setup.exe'